 History, movies, fashion, nature, dreams, life and we inspire each other.

 You also have your own jewel collection?

 Yes, and not only jewelry and accessories but also home decoration, interior design and art.
 My jewelry collection; DTS for lovely creatures, originated at the request of a couture shop that wanted to offer bespoke jewelry to customers.
-So each time I make a suitable jewel for a particular cocktail or evening dress, it developes into an extensive collection in different styles.
+So each time I use a lot of jewelry that’s been personalized make a suitable jewel for a particular cocktail or evening dress, it developes into an extensive collection in different styles.
 Along with Olivier, I also design for our O + S studio, which are mainly interior designs such as lighting, furniture and accessories.
 We always make unique pieces, we do not like mass production.
 Our favorite challenge is to create something customized for the clients.
 Watching someone’s character, personality, style, experiences, dreams, .. and design something that he or she represents.
 This way of working has led us already to design very spiritual things for customers.